mlp6/Medical-Software-Design/Lectures/flask/flask.md

     "name": "<your name here>"
   }
   ```
-* `GET /hello/:name` -- this should return the following JSON:
+* `GET /hello/<name>` -- this should return the following JSON:
   ```
   {
     "message": "Hello there, <:name parameter here>"
   }
-  :eyes:Note that `:name` in the `GET` command above just a common way to specify that `name` is a variable, but it is actually specified as `<name>` in the URL.:eyes:
   ```
-  :eyes:Note that `:name` in the `GET` command above just a common way to
+  :eyes:Note that `<name>` in the `GET` command above just a common way to
-  specify that `name` is a variable, but it is actually specified as `<name>`
+  specify that `name` is a variable placeholder, meaning the client can set it to something meaningful.
-  in the flask route specification decorator.:eyes:
 * `POST /distance` with data input of two 2D cartesian points that looks like:
   ```
   {